Erik2333/Resume_ErikBerglund/Personal Project/Side_Project.md

 <p> <em>
         Greece have fallen into the hands of the Romans. <br>
         You use to be someone, but it dosen't mater anymore. <br>
-        Your a Gladiator, destined to fight and die for the entertain of the people how conquered you.
+        Your a Gladiator, destined to fight and die for the entertain of the people how conquered you. <br>
         Will you accept this fate or will you break free from you chains?
 </em> </p>
 <p> <strong> Development: </strong> R&D. </p>